Technology Assurance Group

 Hard working business people

-What is a QBR?
+What is a SBR?

 • Review the previous quarter's achievements and challenges